-Training services consist of the following:
+Training services may include the following:

-On-the-Job Training/Subsidized Employment (OJT/SE) is an activity designed to place low-skilled adults who are unemployed, into full-time jobs in high skill occupations on a "hire first" basis where supervision and training are provided by the employer.
-OJT/SE affords customers the opportunity to be trained or retrained while acquiring the work skills necessary to succeed in and retain employment while contributing to an employer's productivity.
+On-the-Job Training (OJT) is an activity designed to place low-skilled adults who are unemployed, into full-time jobs in high skill occupations on a "hire first" basis where supervision and training are provided by the employer.
+OJT affords customers the opportunity to be trained or retrained while acquiring the work skills necessary to succeed in and retain employment while contributing to an employer's productivity.

-OJT/SE operators use SETA's standardized OJT/SE contract form, and employers may be eligible for reimbursement of up to 75 percent of the wages paid to customers if WIOA funded and up to 100% of wages if CalWORKs funded to compensate for the employer's costs for additional supervision and training related to the OJT/SE.
-An OJT/SE contract must be limited to the period of time required for a customer to become proficient in the occupation for which the training is being provided.
-In determining the appropriate length of the contract, consideration should be given to the skill requirements of the occupation, the academic and occupational skill level of the customer, prior work experience, and the customer's Individual Employment Plan.
+OJT operators use SETA's standardized OJT contract form, and employers may be eligible for reimbursement of up to 50 percent of the wages paid to customers to compensate for the employer's costs for additional supervision and training related to the OJT.
+An OJT contract must be limited to the period of time required for a customer to become proficient in the occupation for which the training is being provided.
+In determining the appropriate length of the contract, consideration should be given to the skill requirements of the occupation, the academic and occupational skill level of the customer, prior work experience, and the customer's Individual

+Employment Plan.